 AIT is committed to investing in our students’ English multi-literacy proficiency and success.
 The institute has a human development mandate and works with students to ensure professional competency.
 Thus, we provide courses in academic English literacy development to assist students who are offered admission with a condition to improve their English skills while studying at AIT.
 All required academic English literacy courses throughout the duration of the study (focusing on oral expression, academic text analysis, and academic writing) are included in the 5,000 Baht one-time flat fee that students are required to pay at entry.

-Applicants who wish to apply for Scholarships must submit an official English score, in order to meet the specific requirements of the Scholarships, which may vary from one type of scholarship to another.
+Applicants who wish to apply for Scholarships must submit an official English score (writing band/section only), in order to meet the specific requirements of the Scholarships, which may vary from one type of scholarship to another.

 |IELTS (Writing Band) or AIT English Entry Test (AIT-EET)||Required Courses||Remarks|